 Cost factors we review before quoting

-- • Complexity of the required repair
+- • Complexity of the diagnostic process

 Useful next steps